christensenacademy/christensen-academy/modular-curriculum/christensen-academy-school.md

 They say it takes 10 years of focused work in a domain to master it.
 What a shame that most graduating high school students today are far from expert learners...

 ###Young Learner
+Heavily guided learning modules.
+Continual feedback from teacher.
+Short learning modules.
+Outside of modules is given freedom to explore.

 ###Novice Learner
+More autonomy within learning module.
+Still continual feedback from teacher.
+Learning modules lengthened.

 ###Proficient Learner
+Full autonomy within learning module.
+Must p

 ###Advanced Learner
+Rough equivalent to college student, though even students at age 12 may be ready for this level of freedom and responsibility.

+Full choice over what learning modules to take.

 ###Master Learner
+Free range...

 ##Growing Expertise as a Learner